lap309/Machine-Learning/4. Model Creation/Logistic Regression/readme.md

 Class 1 vs. Everything Else (Class 2 and Class 3) to define the decision boundary for Class 1<br>
 Class 2 vs. Everything Else (Class 1 and Class 3) to define the decision boundary for Class 2<br>
 Class 3 vs. Everything Else (Class 1 and Class 2) to define the decision boundary for Class 3<br><Br>
 At the end, we end up with 3 logistic models splitting out their own probability.
 So the probability that x is in class 1, the probability that x is in class 2, and the probability that x is in class 3.
-And we take the model with the highest probability and assign x to that category.
+And we take the model with the highest probability and assign x to that category. <br> <br>

+NOTE!!: Use the 'liblinear' solver if using multi-class 1 vs. all classification